Mental Illness Part 4 – Panic Disorder; Help for Parents

 God knows all about you and your loved one.
 You can turn to him in prayer.
 Ask for what you need.
 He wants to help and comfort you.

-He offers us a lot of comfort in the Bible.
+He offers us a lot of comfort in His Word, the Bible.
 This verse is a great example:

 Trust him at all times . . . pour out your hearts to him, for God is our refuge (Psalm 62:8) NIV.

-You can trust him, dear parent.
-He cares about you.
+You can trust God, dear parent.
+He cares about you and your son or daughter.

 Recommended Resources